Serving Victims of Defective Products in Stamford, Danbury, Bridgeport, Shelton and all of Connecticut

 - Physical, psychological, and/or financial harm resulted from the injury.

-Contact Berkowitz and Hanna LLC to Discuss Your Product Liability Case
+Contact Us to Discuss Your Product Liability Case

 Under Connecticut law, just because a person was injured while using a product does not necessarily mean it was legally defective.
 This is a highly technical area of law that relies heavily on expert testimony to discover defects in a product and explain those issues to a jury.
-As a result, if you or a loved one have been injured by an unsafe product, you need legal representation from the experienced injury lawyers at Berkowitz and Hanna LLC, as they have successfully helped clients in the past with product liability cases.
+As a result, if you or a loved one have been injured by an unsafe product, you need legal representation from our experienced injury lawyers, as they have successfully helped clients in the past with product liability cases.

-If you or a family member have been injured by a defective product and believe you may have a legal claim, contact a Connecticut product liability lawyer at Berkowitz and Hanna LLC today.
+If you or a family member have been injured by a defective product and believe you may have a legal claim, contact a Connecticut product liability lawyer at our firm today.
 We can be reached at (866) 479-7909, or you can send us an email so that we can discuss your situation, the applicable laws, and your legal rights for compensation.

 Contact us for information on:

 - Boating accidents

 - Premises liability